DavidZWZ/davidzwz.github.io/_news/announcement_4.md

 related_posts: false
 ---

-:desktop_computer::computer::desktop_computer: Join Amazon as an Applied Scientist Intern starting from this winter.
-See you in Seattle! :snowflake:
+:desktop_computer::computer::desktop_computer: Join Amazon as an Applied Scientist Intern starting from this winter :snowflake:.
+See you in Seattle!